Potential Impacts of Electromagnetic Weapons on the Critical Infrastructures (View from 2012)

 “High-power electromagnetic immunity guide for telecommunication systems,” Telecommunication Standardization Sector of ITU, ITU-T, K.81, November 2009.

 William Radasky received his Ph.D. in Electrical Engineering from the University of California at Santa Barbara in 1981.
-He has worked on high power electromagnetics applications for more than 44 years.
-He has published more than 400 reports, papers and articles dealing with electromagnetic environments, effects and protection during his career.
+He has worked on high power electromagnetics applications for more than 46 years.
+He has published over 450 reports, papers and articles dealing with electromagnetic environments, effects and protection during his career.
 In recent years he has worked extensively in performing assessments for critical infrastructures to the threats of HEMP, IEMI and severe geomagnetic storms.
 He is Chairman of IEC SC 77C (EMC: High Power Transient Phenomena), Chairman of IEEE EMC Society TC-5 (High Power EM), and a Working Group Convener for Cigré C4.
 He founded Metatech Corporation in 1984 in California and is the president and managing engineer.

 Radasky is very active in the field of electromagnetic compatibility (EMC) standardization, and he received the Lord Kelvin Award from the IEC in 2004 for outstanding contributions to international standardization.
 He is an IEEE Life Fellow and a registered professional engineer in electric engineering.